dbpedia/table-extractor/README.md

 ### pyDomainExplorer module

-**pyDomainExplorer** Main file for exploring the domain or single resource under exam.
+**pyDomainExplorer** Main file to explore the domain or single resource under exam.

 **ExplorerTools** Set of functions that help the previous script in the explorer task.
 There are methods for making SPARQL query on DBpedia, for working with HtmlTableParser and more over.